A Story of Innovation, Integrity, and Tenacity

 Bob Thomas (1933-2019), Founding Engineer and Board Member

-In the early 1970s Thomas recognized the need for effective renewable energy technology to combat the increasing environmental damage caused by fossil fuel consumption.
-He applied his engineering experience in the aerospace industry with his understanding of ecology toward the invention of Vertical Axis Wind Turbines (VAWTs).
+In the1970s Thomas started to apply his engineering experience in the aerospace industry with his understanding of aerodynamics toward the invention of the Windstar VAWTs.
+In 1980, he became the manager of the California Energy Commission’s wind program that ignited the wind turbine industry.
 Bob held a BS in Aeronautical Engineering from the University of Michigan.

 George Wagner (1932-2015); Founding President/Business Development